 And if you’re a Hostinger client, contact us via the live chat and one of our customer success agents will be ready to help you!

-To recap, here are the steps to upload your website:
+To recap, here are the steps to upload your website to the web server:

 - Pick the right hosting provider.